andrewvc/dripdrop/README.md

 ![topology](http://github.com/andrewvc/dripdrop/raw/master/doc_img/topology.png "Topology")

 The forwarder, mongo logging, and web socket interface work using the code below:
-    You'll want to start up the webserver with: thin start -R config.ru in the examples/rack-stats folder You'll start up the core with just ruby core.rb and if you want to connect the console via zmq try 'ruby console-logger.rb'
+You'll want to start up the webserver with: `thin start -R config.ru` in the examples/rack-stats folder You'll start up the core with just `ruby core.rb` and if you want to connect the console via zmq try `ruby console-logger.rb`

     DripDrop::Node.new do |node|
       ###